open-contracting/standard/docs/guidance/publish.md

 ## Finalize your publication policy

 In OCDS, a publication policy is an essential data guide for users.
-Each OCDS publisher should have a publication policy that covers:
+Each OCDS publisher ought to have a publication policy that covers:

 * What information is and is not covered within the scope of the publication
 * Any custom codelists used - or custom codes added to existing codelists